kilgor/txt-mcp-server/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

 ---
-*Made with ❤️ for the Claude and MCP community.*
+*Made with ❤️ by kilgor for the Claude and MCP community.*